lwouis/alt-tab-macos/docs/Contributing.md

 We minimize reliance on XCode, InterfaceBuilder, Playground, and other GUI tools.
 You can’t cut the dependency completely though as only XCode can build macos apps.
 Currently the project has these files:

 * 1 xib (InterfaceBuilder UI file, describing the menubar items like “Edit” or “Format”)
-* `alt-tab-macos.xcodeproj` file describing alt-tab itself.
+* `alt-tab-macos.xcodeproj` file describing AltTab itself.
 It contains some settings for the app
-* `alt-tab-macos.xcworkspace` file describing an xcode workspace containing alt-tab + cocoapods dependencies.
+* `alt-tab-macos.xcworkspace` file describing an xcode workspace containing AltTab + cocoapods dependencies.
 You open that file to open the project in XCode or AppCode
 * `Alt-tab-macos.entitlements` and Info.plist which are static files describing some app config for XCode
 * `PodFile` and `PodFile.lock` describe dependencies on open-source libraries (e.g. [Sparkle](https://github.com/sparkle-project/Sparkle))
 * Some `.xcconfig` files in `config/` which contain XCode settings that people typically change using XCode UI, but that I want to be version controlled